ReVuz/Cinnamon/README.md

 Beginner flutists face a significant challenge in accessing accurate musical notes for songs they wish to learn.
 While digital platforms offer numerous tutorials and audio resources, there is a lack of reliable tools to convert audio into precise flute notation.
 ### The Solution

-FluteMagic transforms this challenge into an opportunity by offering an intuitive web application that:
+Flutune transforms this challenge into an opportunity by offering an intuitive web application that:

 Instantly converts any audio file or YouTube song into flute-friendly notes